A critique of pedagogical Greek grammar.

 Many questions of the second type are simply left open, with no indication of whether the one asking the question expects a positive or a negative answer.
 In Greek, however, the one formulating the question can help the reader to know which answer is expected.
 This is done by including the negative word οὐ or μή (or one of their related forms) in the question.
 In questions expecting a positive answer (comparable to “You’re going to the library, right?” or “Aren’t you going to the library?”), the writer includes the negative word οὐ.
 In questions expecting a negative answer (“You’re not going to the library, are you?”), the writer includes the negative word μή.Porter, Reed and O’Donnell (2010), 101-2.

-Of course, I still cannot recommend this work because of its errors in verb syntax & semantics, but it is, nevertheless, a step in the right direction.
+Of course, I still cannot recommend any introductory grammar that thinks tense does not exist, even if it does well at at explaining how questions are formed.
+It is, nevertheless, a step in the right direction.
 Greek grammar is still stuck in the early 20th century, but maybe we are making small steps toward 21st.